 Figure 5. (a) Fourier transform infrared (FT-IR) spectrum of α -ZrW2O8 measured in this study at $T = 298$ K (red line) and observed IR band centers reported by Evans et al. [Ref.
-(15)] (green peaks), along with infrared spectra simulated from density functional perturbation theory (DFPT) at the (b) GGA/PBE (black line/peaks) and (c) GGA/PBEsol (blue line/peaks) levels.
+(15)] (green peaks), along with infrared spectra simulated from density functional perturbation theory (DFPT) at the (b) GGA/PBE (black line/peaks) and (c) GGA/PBESol (blue line/peaks) levels.
 Natural line broadening was simulated from DFPT eigenfrequencies using a Lorentzian lineshape function with a full width at half maximum (FWHM) of 4 cm-1.

 As shown in Table 3 and Figure 5, the FT-IR bands observed by Evans et al.15 at 999 cm-1 (w: weak), 907 cm-1 (m: medium), 871 cm-1 (s: strong), 800 cm-1 (s), 760 cm-1 (m) and 739 cm-1 (m) are well reproduced by the FT-IR spectrum collected in this study.
-The IR spectrum simulated using PBEsol is in closer agreement with experiments over this frequency range than that predicted with PBE.
-The IR-active frequencies observed by Evans et al.15 at 646 cm-1 (w) and in the range 600 - 400 cm-1 (w) were not predicted by DFPT calculations, nor observed in the present experiments.
+The IR spectrum simulated using PBESol is in closer agreement with experiments over this frequency range than that predicted with PBE.
+The IR-active frequency observed by Evans et al.15 at 646 cm-1 (w) along with several weak lines in the range 600-400 cm-1 (w) (not shown in Figure 5) were not predicted by DFPT calculations, nor observed in the present experiments.
 This discrepancy is similar to the one mentioned above in the comparison between the generalized PDOS spectrum from inelastic neutron scattering data and PDOS simulated with DFPT.
-Based on previous FT-IR investigations,^{60,61} it can be inferred these additional IR bands observed by Evans et al.15 originate from the formation of ZrO2 and WO3, which are thermodynamically more stable around room temperature than the α -ZrW2O8 compound.62 active bands corresponding to $\nu_4(\text{WO}4)$ and $\nu_2(\text{WO}4)$ were found in the FT-IR spectrum observed between 399 and 292 cm-1, in addition to twelve IR bands assigned as libration, lattice and translation modes between 262 and 71 cm-1.
-The lowest-frequency IR-active mode predicted at 36 and 39 cm-1 with PBEsol and PBE, respectively, could not be observed in FT-IR experiments.
+Based on previous FT-IR investigations,^{59,60} it can be inferred these additional IR bands observed by Evans et al.15 originate from the formation of ZrO2 and/or WO3, which are thermodynamically more stable around room temperature than the α -ZrW2O8 compound.61

-Using combined FT-IR measurements and DFPT calculations, new and extensive assignments were made for the far-infrared (<400 cm-1) spectrum of α -ZrW2O8.
-As shown in Table 3, seven IR-
+Using combined FT-IR measurements and DFPT calculations, new and extensive assignments were made for the far-infrared